-kitchens of the early part of the Arts & Crafts period seldom featured built-in cabinetry.
+kitchens of the early part of the Arts & Crafts period rarely had built-in cabinetry.
 There was very little need for extensive storage.
-Most food was grown or produced locally and purchased fresh daily — at least in upscale neighborhoods.
-The milkman delivered fresh milk, the butcher fresh meat to order, the greengrocer fresh vegetables to supplement whatever was growing in the back garden.
+Most food was grown or produced locally and purchased fresh daily.
+The milkman delivered fresh milk, the butcher provided cuts of meat to order, the greengrocer fresh vegetables to supplement whatever was growing in the back garden.
 Very little food needed to be stored.
-The little storage that existed was devoted to kitchen implements and possibly dining ware.
-(For a list of implements recommended for the well equipped Arts & Crafts kitchen, see Recommended Equipment and Labor-Saving Appliances for a Well Equipped Kitchen, elsewhere on this page.)
+The little storage that existed was devoted to kitchen implements and possibly dinnerware.

-Food safety laws starting in 1910 helped ensure that prepared foods were safe for the first time in American history and resulted a growing abundance of easy-to-prpare foods that not only reduced a homemaker's time in the kitchen but enabled her to provide healthier and less expensive meals for her family.
+Food safety laws starting in 1906 with the Pure Food and Drug Act and the Meat Inspection Act, helped ensure that processed foods were safe for the first time in American history and resulted in a growing abundance of easy-to-prepare foods that not only reduced a homemaker's time in the kitchen but enabled her to provide healthier and less expensive meals for her family.

-All of these sometimes tidal changes had their impact on the design and orgaization of home kitchen so that by the end of the Arts & Crafts period, kitchen that were recognizeably modern had already come into being, preparing for the avalanche of modern kitchen that were features of the post-war housing boom.
+All of these sometimes tidal changes had their impact on the design and organization of home kitchen so that, by the end of the Arts & Crafts period, kitchens that were recognizably modern had come into being, preparing for the avalanche of state-of-the-art kitchens that were a feature of the post-war housing boom.

 Health and Sanitation